Morsmalleo/AhMyth/README.md

 Give this repository a ⭐ to support our work.

-Contributions are more than welcome, this repository will continue to be maintained until AhMyth has reached its goal of being a complete cross platform (Windows, Linux & mac) RAT, with payloads options available for multiple platforms other than just Android.
+Contributions are more than welcome, as AhMyth will continue to be maintained until it has reached its goal of being a complete cross platform *(Windows, Linux & mac)* RAT, with payloads options for multiple platforms other than just Android.
 #

 Usage